Upgrade Guide

 - Icons

-We like to keep things as modern as possible and have a "release early, often release" approach to major releases.
-Meaning, we won't wait an arbitrary number of months to accumulate big changes and release the next major version.
-By releasing major versions often, new features will be out earlier, and upgrading between versions will be much easier.
+We believe in keeping our package up-to-date and modern, and therefore follow a “release early, release often” approach for major releases.
+This means that we won’t wait an extended period of time to release a new major version.
+By releasing major versions more frequently, new features will be available sooner, and upgrading between versions will be more manageable.

 We try to document all possible breaking changes.
 Some of these changes are internal calls, so only some of these changes may actually affect your application.